skrizzy16/rtdtest94/docs/source/Threat Stack Cloud Security Platform.rst

 Search on alert titles: All tabs have a "Filter by Title" search field.
 Results appear as the users type in the words in the search bar.

-More detailed information about alert views
+More detailed information about alert views #to do add link

 .. image:: _static/Investigate.png